oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 **Status code**

-*  400 - BadRequest
-*  404 - NotFound
+*  400 - One of the arguments is invalid or a referenced dependent object does not exist.
+*  401 - The user is not authorized to perform this operation.
-*  500 - InternalServerError
+*  500 - An unexpected error occurred.
+*  504 - A timeout occurred while trying to execute the operation.

 **********************